oetiker/znapzend/README.md

 NOTE: Do not forget to re-enable the znapzend service after you have rectified the problem that prevented normal functionality.

+One known problem relates to automated backups of datasets whose source can get cloned, renamed and promoted - typically boot environments (the rootfs of your OS installation and ZBE for local zones on illumos/Solaris systems behave this way to benefit from snapshots during upgrades and to allow easily switching back to older version if an update went bad).
+At this time (see [issue #503](https://github.com/oetiker/znapzend/issues/503)) znapzend does not handle such datasets as branches of a larger ZFS tree and with `--autoCreation` mode in place just makes new complete datasets on the destination pool.
+On one hand this is wasteful for space (unless you use deduplication which comes with other costs), and on another the histories of snapshots seen in the same-named source and destination datasets can eventually no longer expose a "last-common snapshot" and this causes an error like `snapshot(s) exist on destination, but no common found on source and destination`.

 In case you tinkered with ZFS attributes that store ZnapZend retention policies, or potentially if you have a severe version mismatch of ZnapZend (e.g. update from a PoC or very old version), ```znapzendzetup list``` is